About the Library and Archives

 What we do

 The Museum Library and Archives is a small departmental service that offers research services to museum staff, university researchers, students, external researchers and those with an interest in natural history or our collections.

 We are open to the public, weekdays from 10am to 5pm.

 While we aim to facilitate all requests for information about our collections, we do not have the capacity to conduct research on your behalf.
 Most specific enquiries related to the content of items in our collections will require a visit or reproduction request.

 Tours for special interest groups can be arranged.
-In most cases, we need at least six weeks’ notice and can take groups no larger than 15 individuals.
+In most cases, we need at least two weeks’ notice and can take groups no larger than 15 individuals.
 We are happy to discuss specific themed tours to meet the needs of your group.

 Most policies relating to the library and archive collections are included in our general collections policies here.
 Please see our related documents:

 - Donations form/policy

 - Reproduction policy

 The library and archive run regular behind the scenes tours.